Trains will not run in and out of Portsmouth due to strikes - here is when

 Journey planners for both September 1 and 2 are now up to date and customers should check their entire journey before travelling, as other train operators will also be affected.

-Stuart Meek, South Western Railway's Chief Operating Officer, said: “This is the first time our network has been subject to full strike action by members of the ASLEF Union and, as a result, we are only able to offer an extremely limited service on Friday 1 September.
+Stuart Meek, South Western Railway's chief operating officer, said: “This is the first time our network has been subject to full strike action by members of the ASLEF Union and, as a result, we are only able to offer an extremely limited service on Friday, September 1.

 “If customers must travel on either day, they should check their entire journey before travelling, with other operators also impacted by strike action.
 We're really sorry for the disruption."